Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 By Maggie Tomasek

-Car buyers will often go round and round with a dealer over a few hundred dollars on the price of the vehicle, all the while overlooking the fact that a poor financing decision could cost them thousands in interest over the long term.
+Car buyers will often go round and round with a dealer over a few hundred dollars on the price of the vehicle, all the while overlooking the fact that a poor financing decision could cost them thousands of dollars in interest over the long term.
 But, don’t worry, all is not lost.

+Most people know that they can save money by refinancing their mortgage, but some research suggests that through refinancing auto loans, Americans could reduce their existing loan rate up to 2%, lowering their payments each month and saving them thousands on interest.
 Simply put, auto loan refinancing replaces your current loan with a new loan, with the option to keep your current loan term or change the term by extending or shortening it.

 Then do the math on your potential savings.
-Alliant actually provides an online auto loan calculator that makes it easy for people to see how much they could save through Alliant’s auto loan refinancing options.
+Alliant Credit Union actually provides an online auto loan calculator that makes it easy for people to see how much they could save through Alliant’s auto loan refinancing options.